 Further undermining Iessa Obied’s first-hand account of his supposed actions at Atareb Hospital on 26 August 2013 is the fact that he does not appear among the medics and orderlies attending to alleged casualties during the relevant sequences in Saving Syria’s Children (from 30:38).

-Interestingly, it would appear that virtually the entire staff team of Atareb Hospital was substituted between two sequences in Saving Syria’s Children.
+In fact, it would appear that virtually the entire staff team of Atareb Hospital was substituted between two sequences in Saving Syria’s Children.
 During Drs Hallam and Ahsan’s first visit to the hospital (from 05:47 to 08:22 in the programme) Atareb’s Medical Director Abdulrahman Obied is filmed speaking with Dr Hallam and the medic far left in (c) above is also glimpsed.
 However, of the many medics and orderlies who are filmed at the hospital a few days later on 26 August 2013 during the alleged crisis sequences (from 30:38), only one is clearly identifiable from the earlier section of the programme.

 Obied has also posted an affectionate photograph of himself with former freelance Reuters photographer Amer Alfaj.
 Alfaj has been photographed attending the firing of a “Hell cannon” mortar and has posted images celebrating the munition, some including small children.